OTWSystems/statuspage-bsky-sync/README.md

 ## Deploying

 To deploy the project, run `cargo lambda deploy`.
 This will create an IAM role and a Lambda function in your AWS account.
+Then, go the `statuspage-bsky-sync` lambda's environment variable configuration (Configuration > Environment variables) and set `BSKY_USERNAME` and `BSKY_PASSWORD` to your Bluesky account's credentials.

 Read more about deploying your lambda function in [the Cargo Lambda documentation](https://www.cargo-lambda.info/commands/deploy.html).